Apress/Devel-2D-Games-Unity/README.md

 #### Chapter 5, Page 166
 Credit: [@omundy](https://github.com/omundy)

-Steps 10 and 11 are duplicates of step 3.
+Steps 10 and 11 are duplicates of step 3 and can be disregarded.

 #### Chapter 6, Page 198
 Credit: [@omundy](https://github.com/omundy)